rodriguez-carlos/delilahresto/README.md

 ### Getting started

 1. From the project root, run `npm install`.
 After installing dependencies, run `npm run devStart`.
-2. Run  mysql --user="yourusername" --database="delila_db" --password="yourpassword" < "/delila_db.sql".
-Database structure will be created by Sequelize.
-Refer to YAML documentation for further information.
+2. If mysql environment is up and running, run  mysql --user="yourusername" --database="delila_db_carlosDWFS" --password="yourpassword" < "/delila_db.sql".
+Otherwise, client may download file "delila_db.sql" from the project root and import it directly into phpmyadmin.
+Connection will be executed from file "db-connection.js" where client may adjust path to connect to their own phpmyadmin environment.

 ### Requirements